Our Team

 With a background as a pelvic floor therapist and health coach, Meghan takes a biopsychosocial (body-mind-relational) approach to counseling.
 She blends somatic therapy with internal family systems (IFS)/“parts work” and integrates modalities from attachment, existential, and feminist theory.
 Meghan works with clients navigating chronic and persistent pain (including pelvic pain for all genders), anxiety, complex PTSD, family-of-origin trauma, peri/menopause, chronic illness, and neurodivergence — especially gifted and highly sensitive people (HSPs).
 She strives to create a warm, collaborative space where clients feel deeply understood and can build self-trust and resilience.

-CAMRYN COOK
+CAM COOK

-Camryn’s approach is grounded in both Existential-Humanistic and relational perspectives.
+Cam’s approach is grounded in both Existential-Humanistic and relational perspectives.
 They draw from Acceptance and Commitment Therapy (ACT) as it encourages personal growth through recognizing our inherent strengths and resilience as well as exploring meaning and alignment with our values.
-Camryn brings humor and authenticity to therapeutic spaces and enjoys using art and creative expressions in their approach.
+Cam brings humor and authenticity to therapeutic spaces and enjoys using art and creative expressions in their approach.
 They support clients in the exploration of the complexity of their life with curiosity, respect, and compassion grounded in gender-affirming, trauma-informed, and social justice frameworks.
 They have professional experience working with individuals in recovery from eating disorders, as well as navigating body image concerns, identity exploration, depression, anxiety, and suicidality.
 They are very passionate about body liberation and creating an affirming space to foster identity exploration.

 HEATHER DALE

-Clinician Intern
+Counseling Intern

 You are the expert on your own life.
 I believe in working together to create change that feels authentic and meaningful to you.
 Your unique background, relationships, and experiences are valuable parts of who you are, and I want our work to honor all aspects of your identity.
 I work from a relational and psychodynamic approach, which means we'll explore not just what's happening now, but also look at patterns in your relationships and how past experiences might be showing up in your present life.
 Sometimes understanding these connections can help you feel more in control of your emotional responses and relationships.
 While we'll certainly address challenges and struggles, I'm equally interested in your strengths and what's already working in your life.
 I also believe our bodies hold important information about our emotions and experiences.
 Paying attention to what you notice in your body can be a powerful tool for understanding yourself and staying present.
 I hope to create a space where you feel seen and understood while keeping your values and hopes for change at the center of our work.
 I recognize that broader systems and social forces impact all our lives, and I aim to acknowledge these realities while supporting your personal growth and healing.